Field Trip Buses

 Trip blackout dates signify days when all available school buses and drivers are already scheduled, leaving no room for additional bookings.
 The provided list will be regularly updated as necessary to reflect any newly added blackout dates.

-After the school site staff member receives notification that the date of the trip is on a blackout date, the best option is to change the date of your trip, if that is feasible.
-While certain blackout dates may still offer the option of charter buses, it's important to note that the cost for these alternatives is significantly higher compared to the standard rates for school buses.
+After the school site staff member receives notification that the trip date falls on a blackout date, the best option is to reschedule the trip, if that is feasible.
+While certain blackout dates may still offer charter bus options, it's important to note that the cost for these alternatives is significantly higher than the standard school bus rates.
 In such cases, the responsibility for covering the cost lies with the school site or program.

-Important: Charter companies may have varying cancellation policies, including 50 to 100 percent of the trip charge when canceling late.
+Important: Charter companies may have varying cancellation policies, including charges of 50 to 100 percent of the trip charge for late cancellations.
 Refer to your charter bus quote for details on their cancellation policy.
-The charge for a charter bus cancellation for less than fourteen (14) days is charged at a rate from $250.00 to as much as fifty percent of the trip, depending on the company.
-All charter bus companies charge the full trip price for cancellations of forty-eight (48) hours or less.
-School sites are responsible for all trip charges, including cancellation.
+The charge for a charter bus cancellation less than fourteen (14) days is $250.00 or up to 50% of the trip cost, depending on the company.
+All charter bus companies charge the full trip price for cancellations made forty-eight (48) hours or less prior to the scheduled departure.
+School sites are responsible for all trip charges, including cancellation fees.

 The trip blackout notification ensures transparency in financial considerations, allowing for informed decision-making when charter buses are the only available option on blackout dates.